Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Elementary and High School Education

-There are 583 public schools and 195 Catholic schools in the region.
-French-language public education and private school is also an option.
+There are 583 public schools within the Toronto District School Board and 195 schools in the Catholic District School Board.
+French-language public education and private schools are also an option.
+Discover more about schooling in Canada and how to register your children.

 Post Secondary Institutions

 Universities include Ryerson University, York University, University of Toronto, and OCAD University.
 Colleges include Centennial College, George Brown College, Humber College, and Seneca College.
-Northeastern University Toronto is a private institution.

 Where to Get Medical Care in Toronto, Ontario